 The ride back was an easy cruise, mostly downhill and uneventful.
 I took a dip in the river to cool off, then had another encounter with the little girl and her family at the road washout.
 She had an interesting presence; I included our conversation at the end of this video I made about the trip, so you can hear for yourself:

 For this mission I decided to scout some abandoned northern Olympic Peninsula coastal defenses that were built during World War II.
-These are a series of artillery emplacements, bunkers and lookouts set on hills overlooking the Strait of Juan de Fuca west of Port Angeles, Washington.
+These are a series of artillery emplacements, bunkers and lookouts set on bluffs overlooking the Strait of Juan de Fuca west of Port Angeles, Washington.

 From my online research I determined the approximate location of several of the bunkers.
 The most interesting resource was this page, which contained the original secret military maps and schematics of the facilities made in the early 1940s.
 Several of the bunkers are located in Salt Creek Recreation Area, part of the Camp Hayden artillery fortress: